 So How Often Should You Budget?

-If you’re just starting out and are behind on bills or constantly overspending, I recommend trying the pay period based budget to get things under control.
+If you’re just starting out and are behind on bills or constantly overspending, I recommend trying to budget by paycheck until you have things under control.

-Even though we’re finally out of the paycheck to paycheck cycle, I still prefer this approach.
+Even though our family is finally out of the paycheck to paycheck cycle, I still prefer this approach.

 We could definitely budget out the whole month at this point but I still budget for just the bills and spending we can expect before our next paycheck.